dilanx/craco/packages/craco/README.md

 Before logging an issue, please consult the [changelog](https://github.com/sharegate/craco/tree/master/changelog).

-If you can't find any solution to your problem in the changelog, log an issue and someone should help you quickly!
+If you can't find a solution to your problem in the changelog, log an issue and someone should help you quickly!

 ## Installation